livewire/livewire/docs/navigate.md

 ## Customizing the progress bar

-When a page takes longer than 150ms to load, Livewirew will show a progress bar at the top of the page.
+When a page takes longer than 150ms to load, Livewire will show a progress bar at the top of the page.

 You can customize the color of this bar or disable it all together inside Livewire's config file (`config/livewire.php`):